[parent]

 Theorem A-13.2 Application of the Chinese Remainder Theorem

-Suppose there are two big numbers and where is a multiplication of co-primes , we have an isomorphism as follows:
+Suppose there are two big numbers and where is a the product of co-prime moduli , we have an isomorphism as follows:

 Based on the above isomorphism, the following is true: